-The Indonesian Bankruptcy Law (IBL) enables a creditor to file either for bankruptcy or petition for bankruptcy or suspension of payments (PKPU).
+The IBL enables a creditor to file a petition either for bankruptcy or for suspension of payments (PKPU).
 Creditors must prove that the debtor has more than one creditor and at least one due and payable debt, and the foregoing must be summarily proven.
-The debtor must be able to prove either that it does not have due and payable debt or the petitioner's arguments cannot be summarily proven.
+The debtor must be able to prove either that it does not have due and payable debt or that the petitioner's arguments cannot be summarily proven.

 Apart from the bankruptcy and PKPU process under the IBL, the Indonesian Company Law (ICL) also recognises dissolution and liquidation.
-Pursuant to article 146 ICL:

-The district court may dissolve a company based on:
+Pursuant to article 146 ICL, the district court may dissolve a company based on the following: